odoo/owl/doc/component.md

 app.mount(document.body);
 ```

-The root widget needs an environment.
+The root component needs an environment.
 In Owl, an environment is an object with
 a `qweb` key, which has to be a [QWeb](qweb.md) instance.
 This qweb instance will
 be used to render everything.